scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 # History

 The year is 1990.
-The Internet has exisited for ~20 years, email for ~8.
+The Internet has existed for ~20 years, email for ~8.

 Tim Berners-Lee has the idea to combine __HyperText__ and the __Internet__.
 He creates the first version of __HTTP__ and __HTML__.